Roh1702/Densenet_Deployment/Readme.md

-Streamlit Image Classification
+**Streamlit Image Classification**
 This repo comprises of trained DenseNet on cifar10 and then using Streamlit for Model serving.

-Setting up the Environment
+**For Inference**

-For Inference
+git clone https://github.com/Roh1702/Densenet_Deployment #clone the repo cd Densenet-Image-Classification-and-Deployment.
-we need Cifar-10 data for inference.
-Execute the below to generate 10 random images from cifar-10 test data.
+Now we need to install some basic requirement, so the below command pip install -r requirements.txt # install the requirements

-Model Serving on Flask.
+**Model Serving on Streamlit**

-For Serving this model as a website.
-First generate test images by executing above commands and then. python flask_api/app.py
+For Serving this model as a website execute below commands STREAMLIT RUN streamlit_app_infer.py